Bahria Icon Tower: History

 Construction began in 2009.
 During its construction, excavations for the foundations caused inconvenience for traffic flow.
 It was topped out in October 2017.
 In November 2018, a small fire broke out at the site where a marriage hall and cinema were being installed.
-Fireworks were shown on its completion.
+There was a display of fireworks upon its completion.
 Construction had been slow and marred by allegations of corruption against the owner of Bahria Group, Malik Riaz.

-In May 2025, the Federal Board of Revenue (FBR) announced plans to auction Bahria Icon Tower due to a tax default of Rs.
-26.46 billion.
-The auction was scheduled for June 19, 2025, under the provisions of Section 138(2)(a) of the Income Tax Ordinance, 2001 to recover unpaid taxes.
+In May 2025, the Federal Board of Revenue (FBR) announced plans to auction Bahria Icon Tower to recover due Rs.
+26.46 billion in unpaid taxes, scheduling it for 19 June 2025 under section 138(2)(a) of the Income Tax Ordinance, 2001.
 However, on June 13, 2025, the Islamabad High Court (IHC) issued a stay order, halting the auction process.
 This came after a petition filed by Bahria Town, asserting that it was not involved in the £190 million NAB Al-Qadir Trust case corruption case.

 Further development of the complex has been on hold since 2021.

+In May 2025, the Federal Board of Revenue (FBR) announced plans to auction Bahria Icon Tower to recover Rs.
+26.46 billion in unpaid taxes, scheduling it for 19 June 2025 under Section 138(2)(a) of the Income Tax Ordinance, 2001.

 Details

 The main building consists of 10 floors of serviced corporate offices and 40 floors of serviced apartments, Pakistan's highest located terraced restaurant, a double-decker high speed elevator, and a shopping mall.
 The building will be serviced by 16 high-speed elevators.
-It will have a carpark with 1,700 spaces, and total area of 24,008,902 ft^{2} (2,230,500 m^{2}).
+It will have a car park with 1,700 spaces, and a total area of 24,008,902 square feet (2,230,500 m^{2}).

 It has 62 floors above ground, and 7 below ground.
 It is made of reinforced concrete with a glass facade.
 Steel was procured by Cellpor, and produced in conjunction with the Luxembourg-based ArcelorMittal conglomerate.
 It is expected to be complete by March 2023.
+Over the past three years, no progress has been built and the building is still not finished to this very day.